Einstein Prize (APS)

 Since 2003, the Einstein Prize is a biennial prize awarded by the American Physical Society.
 The recipients are chosen for their outstanding accomplishments in the field of gravitational physics.
-The prize is named after Albert Einstein (1879-1955), who authored the theories of special and general relativity.
+The prize is named after Albert Einstein (1879–1955), author of the special and general theories of relativity.
 The prize was established by the Topical Group on Gravitation at the beginning of 1999.
 As of 2013, the prize is valued at $10,000.
+The 2005 prize for Bryce DeWitt was announced shortly before his death, and awarded posthumously.